vesuxyz/docs/blog/2025-05-28-vesu-migration/index.md

 **The migration will take place on May 28, 2025.** During this time, some features may be temporarily limited.
 Positions will remain visible, and core actions like closing positions will still be available.

-## What to expect during the upgrade
+## What to expect during the migration

 - Positions remain safe and visible.
 - Temporary frontend limitations may occur.
 A fallback UI is available [here](https://migration.vesu.xyz).